-Ras al Khaimah (or RAK), one of the seven regions that comprise the United Arab Emirates, is an extremely diverse location.
+Ras Al Khaimah (or RAK), one of the seven regions that comprise the United Arab Emirates, is an extremely diverse location.
 If the idea of visiting the UAE has always piqued your interest, but you want to know the real UAE, not the glamorous playgrounds of the rich and famous that are plastered across the internet today.
-RAK is ideal.

 It’s ideal because, years ago, when the oil money began to flow into the country, the ruling tribe of RAK decided they didn’t want any of the foreign riches.
 This meant that large swaths of the region escaped the allure of commercialism and burdensome over-tourism.

 13 Top Rated Ras Al Khaimah Tourist Places

 Here is the list of top 13 tourist places to visit in Ras Al Khaimah: